Balancing Soft Skills and Hard Skills: Striking the Right Tone in Your Resume

 Showcase your skills through examples

 Simply presenting your skills in a list is not enough to impress the employer.
-Prove your skills by giving examples from real situations at work where you used these skills.
+When you create a resume prove your skills by giving examples from real situations at work where you used these skills.
 This is especially important for soft skills.
 Everyone can mention that they are hard-working and customer-oriented, so if you include an example, the hiring manager will appreciate it.

 For example, in addition to listing problem-solving as a skill, you can write “Handled customer requests on the chat and phone with a 95% resolution rate”.
 A specific workplace situation backed by figures sounds more convincing, doesn’t it?